CroweCybersecurity/ad-ldap-enum/README.md

                         LDAP server query timeout in seconds --verbosity {OFF,ERROR,BASIC,PROTOCOL,NETWORK,EXTENDED}
-                        Log file LDAP verbosity level -lf LOG_FILE, --log_file LOG_FILE
-                        Log text file path
-  -p PASSWORD, --password PASSWORD
-                        Authentication account's password or "LM:NTLM".
-  -P, --prompt          Prompt for the authentication account's password.
-  -o FILENAME_PREPEND, --prepend FILENAME_PREPEND
-                        Prepend a string to all output file names' CSV.
-  --legacy              Gather and output attributes using the old python-ldap
+                        Log file LDAP verbosity level --legacy              Gather and output attributes using the old python-ldap package .tsv format (will be deprecated) -x, --excel           Output an .XLSX with all 3 sheets: users/groups/computers -o FILENAME_PREPEND, --prepend FILENAME_PREPEND
-                        package .tsv format (will be deprecated) -4, --inet            Only use IPv4 networking (default prefer IPv4) -6, --inet6           Only use IPv6 networking (default prefer IPv4) -n, --null            Use a null binding to authenticate to LDAP.
-  -u USERNAME, --username USERNAME
-                        Authentication account's username.
-  -dn DISTINGUISHED_NAME, --distinguished_name DISTINGUISHED_NAME
-                        Authentication account's distinguished name
+                        Prepend a string to all output file names.

 Server Parameters:
   -l LDAP_SERVER, --server LDAP_SERVER
                         FQDN/IP address of the LDAP server.
   --port PORT           TCP port of the LDAP server.
   -d DOMAIN, --domain DOMAIN
                         Authentication account's domain.
-If an alternative
-                        domain is not specified, this will be also used as the Base DN for searching LDAP.
+If an alternative domain is not specified, this will be also used as the Base DN for searching LDAP.
   -a ALT_DOMAIN, --alt-domain ALT_DOMAIN
                         Alternative FQDN to use as the Base DN for searching LDAP.
   -e, --nested          Expand nested groups.
+  -4, --inet            Only use IPv4 networking (default prefer IPv4)
+  -6, --inet6           Only use IPv6 networking (default prefer IPv4)
 ```
 ### Example
 Please see some examples below: